Brianstjames/cybersecurity-portfolio/2025-05-23 DayInReview.md

 - Exam 1 Practice Network Concepts |
 - Complex routing algorithms are used by routers, which operate at the Nerwork layer.
-- Small and Medium-sized Enterprises ...
+- A Small and Medium-sized Enterprises (SME) is designed to support dozens of users in a single location, using structured cabling and multiple switches and routers to provide connectivity.
 - protocol field value of 17 indicates UDP, which is not primarily used for HTTP and HTTPS traffic.
 - protocol field value of 1 indicates ICMP which is used for diagnostic and control purposes.
 - protocol field value of 2 indicates IGMP, which is used for managing multicast group memberships.